codeaffen/codeaffen.org/_posts/2021-03-02-self-hosted-bitwarden.md

 # bitwarden.sh start
 ```

-On the first run it pulls all images needed to create directories and start all containers.
+On the first run it pulls all needed images, create directories and start all containers.
 If this is done you can access your vault via the URL you gave the installation assistent or via [localhost](https://localhost) if you let all answers unchanged.

-## Using your bitwarden server
+## Unsing your bitwarden server

 We try our test installation with the chrome extension.
 For that we created a fresh chrome profile, install the extension and configure it to use our server.